O P U S M O R S

 Recorded, composed and mixed by Jacob Kirkegaard © 2019

-OPUS MORS is released as an exclusive deluxe release of 4 LP set in 180g black vinyl.
+OPUS MORS is also released as an exclusive deluxe release of 4 LP set in 180g black vinyl.

 Packaged in archival handmade box, bound in linen and embossed, including five unique prints on Tyvek paper.